 Scilla is on a mission to change the world with film.
 Scilla is an award-winning Producer, Director, Emmy nominated Costume Designer, Author, CEO & Co-Founder of IndieFlix Group Inc., a global, streaming and offline screening distribution service that focuses on content for a purpose.
 Her work has been covered by such publications as The New York Times, and Good Morning America to the South China Morning Post.
 She’s produced and/or distributed social impact films, Nevertheless, Screenagers, Angst, and Empowerment Project.

-KRISTEN DANIEL, Ed.D., President of Circulus Institute and ELLEN MAHONEY, CEO of Circulus Institute and Sea Change Mentoring
+KRISTIN DANIEL, Ed.D., President of Circulus Institute and ELLEN MAHONEY, CEO of Circulus Institute and Sea Change Mentoring

-Workshop: Efficacy: Sustaining Our Resilience Over Time
+Workshop: Tools for Building Our Resilience Over Time

 Dr. JANINE DOMINGUES, Clinical Psychologist in the Anxiety Disorders Center at the Child Mind Institute

 Presentation: Applications of Trauma Treatment Groups in Schools for Students with PTSD